She language

+Names

+Speakers refer to themselves as Ho Le (lit. 'mountain people'), as She is the Chinese exonym.
+Only the Huidong dialect has Ho Ne, while the Boluo, Haifeng, and Zengcheng dialects all use Ho Le as their autonym.

 Dialects

 There are two main dialects of She, both of which are highly endangered.
 They are spoken in two small pockets to the west and east of Huizhou City, Guangdong.